-To the end of June, 1917, twenty applications had been made under these Acts to avoid or suspend patents, of which five were granted and three refused, the others being withdrawn.
-Twenty-seven applications were also made to avoid or suspend trade marks, of which seven were granted, ten refused, three withdrawn, and seven are still pending.
-Five hundred and fifty-eight Commonwealth and eleven State registrations of trade marks, and all rights conferred by such registrations, also have been suspended in favour of the Minister of State for Trade and Customs.
-In addition, four patents were suspended in favour of the Engineer-in-Chief for the Commonwealth Railways and such person or persons as may be licensed by the Minister.
+To the end of June, 1918, twenty-one applications had been made under these Acts to avoid or suspend patents, of which six were granted and three refused, the others being withdrawn.
+Thirty-five applications were also made to avoid or suspend trade marks, of which eight were granted and subsequently revoked, twenty-two refused, three withdrawn, and two are still pending.
+Five hundred and fifty-eight Commonwealth and 319 State registrations of trade marks, and all rights conferred by such registrations, also have been suspended in favour of the Minister of State for Trade and Customs.
+Two Commonwealth trade marks-"Lysol" and "Aspirin"-were avoided from the 23rd July, 1917, ten patents were suspended in favour of the Minister of State for the Navy, and in addition, four patents were suspended in favour of the Engineer-in-Chief for the Commonwealth Railways and such person or persons as may be licensed by the Minister.

-7. Publication of Inventions during Present State of War.-Under the War Precautions (Patents) Regulations 1916 (Statutory Rules 140), any person intending to apply for a patent outside the Commonwealth must give notice of his intention to the Commissioner of Patents, who will refer the notice to the Patents Inquiry Board.
+7. Publication of Inventions during Present State of War.-Under the War Precautions (Patents) Regulations 1916 (Statutory Rules 140), any person intending to apply for a patent outside the Commonwealth must give notice of his intention to the Commissioner of Patents, who, if he is of the opinion that it is obvious no reason exists for prohibiting publication in the country in which it is intended to make application for a patent, shall notify the applicant that the desired application may be made.
+In all other cases the Commissioner will refer the notice to the Patents Inquiry Board.
 If the Board is of opinion that the invention is one which would be of assistance to the enemy, or its publication outside the Commonwealth would be detrimental to the interests of the Commonwealth, the applicant is directed not to publish or communicate his invention.

 Under the same regulations every application for a patent, except applications the publication of which in the opinion of the Commissioner of Patents would obviously not be detrimental to the Commonwealth, shall also be referred to the Board.
 If the Board determines that an invention might be of assistance to the enemy, the applicant shall not, during the continuance of the present state of war, proceed with his application either within or beyond the Commonwealth.
+It is also forbidden in respect to all applications for patent made since 30th October, 1917, for the applicant to publish his invention either within or outside the Commonwealth until he has received permission from the Commissioner of Patents.